Virginia Board of Public Works: Claudius Crozet: Virginia's State Engineer

-Claudius Crozet (1789–1864), a civil engineer and educator who helped found Virginia Military Institute (VMI), was Principal Engineer and later Chief Engineer of the Board of Public Works.
+Claudius Crozet (1789–1864), a civil engineer and educator who helped found the Virginia Military Institute (VMI), was Principal Engineer and later Chief Engineer of the Board of Public Works.
 He was involved with the planning and construction of many of the canals, turnpikes, bridges, and railroads in Virginia, including the area which is now West Virginia.
 Of the many people who helped build Virginia's transportation infrastructure, Crozet is one of the better-known individuals.
 His work in the Antebellum period was exceptionally well-documented.